GreeneryScenery/Sketch2Image/README.md

 ## Objective:
 Sketch to image in one click.

-## Applications / Usage:
+## Applications / Usages:
-- Allow more control over the composition of the generated image.
+- Allow more control over the composition of the generated image
-- Enable everyone to generate beautiful images.
+- Enable everyone to generate beautiful images
-- As not everyone is able to draw well, a sketch makes the tool more accessible.
+- As not everyone is able to draw well, a sketch makes the tool more accessible

 ## Methodology:
 ### Primary: